Multi-channel content delivery

 - For example, add your company logo as a semi-transparent watermark on images to prevent unauthorized use.

-- See Setting up optimization and customization to learn how to set up the templates for applying the modifications to your assets.
+- See Customize and optimize on delivery to learn how to set up the templates for applying the modifications to your assets.

 On the Public Sharing page of the Media Library preferences, you can select attributes displayed on the publicly shared collections for information and filtering.